BerkeleyTrue/redux-epic/README.md

     * Allows Redux-Epic to offer a smaller API surface
     * Allows us to easily do server side rendering with data pre-fetching

-* The Saga approach is a cleaner API
+* The Epic approach is a cleaner API
   * Action creators are plain map functions.
 In other words, they take in data and output actions
   * Components are can be plain mapping functions.
 Take in data and output html.
-  * Complex/Async application logic lives in sagas.
+  * Complex/Async application logic lives in epics.

 * Server Side Rendering depends on async side-effects, which is why it's built into Redux-Epic